gdocking/gdock/paper/paper.md

 # State of the field

 Protein-protein docking software spans a range of complexity and capability.
-ClusPro [@kozakov2017cluspro] and ZDOCK [@pierce2014zdock] provide FFT-based sampling with web interfaces, though restraint integration is limited.
-HADDOCK [@dominguez2003haddock] offers comprehensive information-driven docking with flexible refinement, symmetry handling, and multi-body support; LightDock [@lightdock2018] uses swarm optimization with restraint support—both require managed Python environments with specific package versions, and HADDOCK additionally depends on CNS.
-A limited Rust implementation of LightDock exists [@lightdock-rust] and served as one inspiration for `gdock`.
+For example, ClusPro [@kozakov2017cluspro] and ZDOCK [@pierce2014zdock] provide FFT-based sampling with web interfaces, though restraint integration is limited.
+HADDOCK [@dominguez2003haddock] offers comprehensive information-driven docking with flexible refinement, symmetry handling, and multi-body support; LightDock [@lightdock2018] uses swarm optimization with restraint support—both require managed Python environments with specific package versions, and HADDOCK additionally depends on CNS (Crystallography and NMR System) [@brunger1998cns].
+A limited Rust implementation of LightDock exists
+[@lightdock-rust] and served as one inspiration for `gdock`.

 `gdock` occupies a distinct niche: a dependency-free, single-binary tool for